grosgean/BattleCity/README.md

 Control: Arrows, Space, Enter - start & pause.
 You need to copy this files to Projects folder of Visual Studio, open it and start by Ctrl-F5.

+There is also compiled version in file battle.zip;
+You can simply setup it without Visual Studio.

 In Fabruary 2015 on coursera.org starts new course Beginning Game Programming with C#, so I leave it for the students.